-Erik Lundquist is a professor in the Department of Molecular Biosciences and one of three interim associate vice chancellors for research.
+Erik Lundquist is a professor in the Department of Molecular Biosciences and one of three associate vice chancellors for research.
 In his administrative role, he provides support to two of KU’s designated research centers and all of its Core Labs.
 He also serves as Institutional Official for animal care and use in research.

 - Oversees budget and operations for: